ietf-wg-cellar/matroska-specification/matroska_schema_section_header.md

 Attributes using their default value (like `minOccurs`, `minver`, etc.) or attributes with undefined values (like `length`, `maxver`, etc.) are omitted.

-Here the definition of each Matroska Element is provided.
+The definitions for each Matroska Element are provided below.